Distributional Limit Theory for Optimal Transport: Regularized problems

-We do not cover the details of these variations in this survey.
+{ We do not cover the details of these variations in this survey.
 However, it is worth mentioning that the statistical complexity was first studied in \cite{Bayraktar.Eckstein.2025.BJ} through the control of dual potential smoothness.
 Following this approach, \cite{Bayraktar.Eckstein.2025.BJ} obtained convergence rates that suffer from the curse of dimensionality.
-In contrast, \cite{GonzalezNutzEcsktein.2025} demonstrated, using a different proof technique, that regularized transport problems generally do not suffer from the curse of dimensionality.
+In contrast, \cite{GonzalezNutzEcsktein.2025, gonzalezsanz2025samplecomplexityquadraticallyregularized} demonstrated, using different proof techniques, that regularized transport problems do not generally suffer from the curse of dimensionality.}

-It is worth mentioning, although we will not go into detail, the recent preprint~\cite{mordant.2024.Preprint}, which studies central limit theorems in EOT in the regime where the regularization parameter epsilon tends to zero.